ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 - Overall:
 	- I have a very high standard for research and expect students to conduct rigorous and in-depth research independently.
 		- It usually requires a substantial investment of time and effort, as well as some talent and genuine interest.
-	- As the entrance assessment, you will need to CLEARLY explain a recent top-tier paper, while sharing your THOUGHTS on it.
+	- As the entry assessment, you will need to CLEARLY explain a recent paper from a top venue, while sharing your THOUGHTS on it.
 		- Nowadays, there are numerous resources readily available for learning how to read research papers.
 		- If you struggle even with reading papers, you should expect far greater challenges ahead: reading is only the first step.